 You can now write your commands on the editor, it doesn't really matter where but you usually add new stuff at the end of the file.

-If you are using some shared hosting or a control panel, you might not have direct access to your crontab, here I can't help you cause each provider and each panel has its own ways of doing things, if that is the case, you will have to ask your service provider for instructions.
+If you are using some shared hosting or a control panel, you might not have direct access to your crontab, I can't help you in this situation cause each provider and each panel has its own way of doing things, if that is the case, you will have to ask your service provider for instructions.

 You might also be interested in these other posts: